13 15 15Call

 Proving these two points isn’t always straightforward – you can only hold someone liable if they knew or should have known about a potential hazard and did nothing about it.

 Take for example a slip and fall accident.
-If a hazard like a roof leak causing a slippery floor had just happened prior to your accident, and there was no way for the building manager to know about it yet, it’s very unlikely they could be held liable.
-However, if the building manager knew about the slippery floor and failed to clean it up or put up
+If a hazard like a roof leak causing a slippery floor had just happened before your accident, and there was no way for the building manager to know about it yet, it’s very unlikely they could be held liable.
+However, if the building manager knew about the slippery floor and failed to clean it up or put up warning signs, they’d likely be found liable for your accident.

 Proving liability is key to the success of your claim, and this is where we can help.
 At Law Partners, we have extensive experience building strong public liability claims and negotiating significant settlements for our clients.
 We win over 99% of our cases.